BellaMrx/JS_introduction/README.md

 ---------------------------------------------------------------------

+On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.

+Or check out my [GitHub](https://github.com/BellaMrx) profile.

 Thanks for reading.
 I hope you enjoyed it or at least learned something.

-On my Twitter account @bella_mrx you can find more useful stuff about HTML and web development.

-Or check out my GitHub profile.